|

 Cairo, the canine warrior that was dropped into Bin Laden's compound, wore super-strong, flexible body armor and was outfitted with high-tech equipment that included “doggles” — specially designed and fitted dog goggles with night-vision and infrared capability that allowed the dog to see human heat forms through concrete walls.

-Today's war dogs may also be K9 paratroopers!
+War dogs today may also be K9 paratroopers!
 Dropped by helicopter into water, they land safely and swim alone to shore to begin scouting target zones.
 One trainer said "They seem to know instinctively what they're supposed to do."

 A K9 with bared fangs is the ultimate flight deterrent because whether confronting an enemy combatant or a thug in Chicago, a smart person would rather try to duck a bullet than evade a trained attack dog.

-The government engaged in heartless destruction of veteran K9s until well into the 21st Century.
-We were told it was because they couldn't adapt to civilian life even though K9 dogs were taken from family living rooms into the thick of bombing runs.
-Dogs adapted.
+Our government engaged in heartless destruction of veteran K9s until well into the 21st Century.
+We were told it was because they couldn't adapt to civilian life.
+How horrible and how untrue!
+K9 dogs were taken from family living rooms into the thick of bombing runs.
+Dog of war dogs adapted to conditions or were destroyed.
+How could they NOT have adapted to a loving home?

 At the end of the Vietnam War, U.S. combat dogs such as this scout dog shown on duty were designated as “surplus military equipment” and left behind when American forces pulled out..